Roziallegro/Fighting-detection-in-CCTVs/README.md

 └── mobilenet_weights_with_yolov7.pth
 ```

+4. Change the weights accordingly based on desired directory for every `torch.load()`.

-3. Set-up gradio for user interface.
+5. Set-up gradio for user interface.